Willoughby Park: Features

 The park is heavily terraced, and slopes downhill from Friendship Blvd.
 There are many flights of stairs and ledges.
 There are many growing trees, a grassy oval, paved brick surface, and benches located throughout the park.
-There is a sphere-shaped iron sculpture that weighs 5,000 pounds with mythological creatures and birds sitting atop sculpted white clouds and black marble.
-The sculpture is said to be based on ancient ways of reading the universe.
+There is an iron armillary sphere sculpture that weighs 5,000 pounds with mythological creatures and birds sitting atop sculpted white clouds and black marble.
+The sculpture by Steven Weitzman is said to be based on ancient ways of reading the universe.

 History

-After the construction of the adjacent Willoughby condo, this land was graded as a grassy slope leading 40 vertical feet up to the street level from the side of the building.
-It was initially known as Willoughby Gulch.
+In the 19th century, this land was part of the Shoemaker Farm.
+After the construction of the adjacent Willoughby condo, this land was known as Willoughby Gulch, and consisted of a steep grassy slope leading 40 vertical feet up to the street level from the side of the building.
+The land had been acquired for the construction of the Willoughby Condominium and plans called for construction of a third tower in this location.
 In April 2001 the park was renamed and redeveloped by JBG Co. as part of JBG's office and retail project to build the Chase Tower Complex (across the street).

 In 2009, the park hosted the Capital Bocking USA event, where free lessons were given for walking on stilts.